christinali1017/Algorithm/README.md

 - Make sure to consider the same points ( x and y both the same)
 - Make sure to consider x1 = x2
-- Make sure when y1 = y2, don't use (y1 - y2)/(x1 - x2) to calculate the k, because they have twp values
+- Make sure when y1 = y2, don't use (y1 - y2)/(x1 - x2) to calculate the k, because they have two values
   **0.0 / -0.0**

 ```java